andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

-He had an experimental mindset - every year we’d try some changes.
-Some would work (slack) some didn’t (an online board)

----

 There are no “sponsors” but bringing schwag and sponsoring a dinner is fine.

 ---

 Numbers: 70/80 is the max

+---

+# Conclusion

+---

+I'm aware, having contributed to setting up and running "classic" eyes-front conferences, that almost everything about Open Spaces will sound different.

+It's almost "invert your organisation mode"

+Hopefully I've given you enough info on how to run one that your interest is piqued.

+---

+But if there's so little to do, why should you, as an event professional care about them?

+I've a few reasons:

+1. there is a need for you, but it's not in the area of the last-minute, running-around busy-work - it's the fun, human, experience-facilitation stuff (It's MASSIVELY rewarding)
+1. Consequently they take up a lot less of your time
+1. Once you get confident you can experiment - every year we’d try some changes.
+Some would work (slack) some didn’t (an online board)
+1. it'll restore your faith in humanity, and hence your energy banks - it's like a detox

+---

+My Contact details:
+...

 ---